home-assistant/home-assistant.io/source/_integrations/glances.markdown

 ## Integration Entities

-Glances integration will add the following sensors:
+Glances integration will add the detected sensors automatically.
+Below is a list of some sensors that are created, availablity of these sensors depends on the platform:

-- disk_use_percent: The used disk space in percent.
+- disk_use_percent: The used disk space in percent (for each detected mount point).
-- disk_use: The used disk space.
+- disk_use: The used disk space (for each detected mount point).
-- disk_free: The free disk space.
+- disk_free: The free disk space (for each detected mount point).
 - memory_use_percent: The used memory in percent.
 - memory_use: The used memory.
 - memory_free: The free memory.